ByteDice/powerPlateDatapack/README.md

 ![](README_assets/silent_passive_showcase_cropped_GIF.gif)

-# Open-source
+# Open-source - Copyright

-**This is open-source, read the [LICENSE](/LICENSE) for info on what is allowed and isn't.
-DO NOT EXPECT PROFESSIONAL QUALITY.**
+**PowerPlates Website © 2024 by Byte Dice is licensed under CC BY-NC-SA 4.0**\
+**You can learn more about copyright by reading the full [license](/LICENSE)**

 **NOTE: If you wish to use this datapack for yourself, not all files are compatible with every world (some files contain for example: specific coordinates).
-There will be a list of incompatible files in** [incompatible-files.txt](/incompatible-files.txt) **, as well as instructions to remove the incompatibility if you wish to modify certain files.**
+There will be a list of incompatible files in** [incompatible-files.txt](/incompatible-files.txt) **, as well as instructions to remove the incompatibility if you wish to modify certain files to fit your desires.**

 # Special thanks